lava/matplotlib-cpp/README.md

         plt::show();
     }

-    // g++ modern.cpp -std=c++11 -lpython
+    // g++ modern.cpp -std=c++11 -I/usr/include/python2.7 -lpython

 Result: ![Modern example](./examples/modern.png)

 Installation
 ------------

 matplotlib-cpp works by wrapping the popular python plotting library matplotlib. (matplotlib.org) This means you have to have a working python installation, including development headers.
 On Ubuntu:

-    sudo aptitude install python-matplotlib python2.7-dev
+    sudo aptitude install python-matplotlib python-numpy python2.7-dev

+If, for some reason, you're unable to get a working installation of numpy on your system, you can add the define `WITHOUT_NUMPY` to erase this dependency.

 The C++-part of the library consists of the single header file `matplotlibcpp.h` which can be placed anywhere.

 Since a python interpreter is opened internally, it is necessary to link against `libpython2.7` in order to use matplotlib-cpp.

 # Python 3

-The code is written in a way that should support both python2 and python3.
-By default, matplotlib-cpp will try to "just work" and include the header `python2.7/Python.h`.

-To modify this behaviour the define `MATPLOTLIBCPP_PYTHON_HEADER`, can be set to an absolute or relative path:

-     #define MATPLOTLIBCPP_PYTHON_HEADER /usr/include/python3.6/Python.h
-     #include "matplotlibcpp.h"

-or
+This library supports both python2 and python3 (although the python3 support is probably far less tested, so it is recommended to prefer python2.7).
+To switch the used python version, simply change the compiler flags accordingly.

-    g++ -DMATPLOTLIBCPP_PYTHON_HEADER=Python.h -I/usr/include/python3.6 <...>
+    g++ example.cpp -I/usr/include/python3.6 -lpython3.6

+The same technique can be used for linking against a custom build of python

+    g++ example.cpp -I/usr/local/include/fancy-python4 -L/usr/local/lib -lfancy-python4

 Why?